How to Configure Your Laptop: Specs That Matter

 CPU: Go for Core i5

-Choose a Core i5 chip for the best balance of performance and price.
+We have a detailed breakdown of each laptop processor, but when it comes down to it, you should choose a Core i5 chip for the best balance of performance and price.
 You may have the opportunity to pay $100 to $200 more for a Core i7, but the speed bump is relatively minor with that upgrade.

 Do pay extra to get an Intel 8th Gen Core i5, such as the Core i5-8250U (which we tested), over a 7th Gen model like the Core i5-7200U.
 Intel's latest generation is as much as 91 percent faster than the predecessor, because the new chip has four cores instead of two.
 For budget laptops, a Core i3 chip should provide noticeably better performance than a Pentium or Celeron.
 Pentium is a little faster than Celeron, but probably not enough that it's worth paying extra for.